Ashley Ellyllon

-Ashley "Ellyllon" Jurgemeyer (born July 30, 1984) is an American pianist, keyboardist and songwriter for the band Orbs and was the former pianist of symphonic black metal bands Abigail Williams and Cradle of Filth.
+Ashley Jurgemeyer, also commonly known under the stage name Ashley Ellylon, (born July 30, 1984) is an American keyboardist and songwriter.
+She is the former keyboardist of symphonic black metal bands Abigail Williams and Cradle of Filth.
+Ellyllon is also a member of the supergroup Orbs.

 Biography

 Ashley Jurgemeyer was classically trained on piano since age six.
 She got her bachelor's degree in Music Composition and Theory from Arizona State University and then started her career as a founding member of the band Abigail Williams in 2005.
-She left the band in 2009 after becoming the new keyboardist for Cradle of Filth, replacing Rosie Smith.
-She recorded two releases with Abigail Williams, which are In the Shadow of a Thousand Suns and Legend.
-Ellyllon is also a part of the supergroup Orbs along with Dan Briggs of Between the Buried and Me and Adam Fisher of Fear Before (Fear Before the March of Flames).
-She is also working on a solo classical piano album.
+She appears on the Abigail Williams albums In the Shadow of a Thousand Suns and Legend.

+While with Abigail Williams, in 2007 Jurgemeyer formed the progressive rock project Orbs with Dan Briggs of Between the Buried and Me and Adam Fisher of Fear Before.
+The band began as an online project working across the United States in a similar fashion of The Postal Service.